Taming the Wolves In Our Midst

 “Behold, I am sending you like sheep in the midst of wolves; so be shrewd as serpents and simple as doves.
 But beware of men, for they will hand you over to courts and scourge you in their synagogues, and you will be led before governors and kings for my sake as a witness before them and the pagans.”

 The plight of the good priest who goes forth into the world teaching the truth is well chronicled.
-Perhaps you’ve known a Priest who has experienced the vitriol, encountered the hate, and undergone the persecution that he is sure to endure in the name of God.
+Perhaps you’ve known a Priest who has experienced the vitriol, encountered the hate, dealt with the anonymous incendiary letters to the the Bishop, and undergone the persecution that he is sure to endure in the name of God.
 We too will experience it in our lives, whether it be subtly or not so subtly.

 But our Lord does not expect us to walk this secular, wolf-ravaged landscape unarmed or unprotected.
 We are fully armed with the Gospels, the very words and teachings of Jesus, a perfect life lived perfectly, one which we are called to emulate to the best of our ability.

 And then there are the Sacraments.
 Sacraments are serious business.
-They fill the hearts of the faithful with grace, and grace leads to change, but change can of course be painful.
-Perhaps that’s why so many avoid them, perhaps it’s why someone can go years without partaking of the Sacrament of Reconciliation for instance.
-But rather than cower and retreat from the Sacraments, we must strive to instead go forth and, as Saint Ambrose said, “enjoy the fragrance of eternal life breathed upon us by means of the Sacraments.”
+They fill the hearts of the faithful with grace, and grace leads to change.
+But change can of course be painful.
+Perhaps that’s why so many avoid them, oftentimes for instance going years without partaking of the Sacrament of Reconciliation.
+But rather than cower and retreat from the Sacraments, we must strive to instead go forth and, as Saint Ambrose said, “Enjoy the fragrance of eternal life breathed upon us by means of the Sacraments.”

-There is no need to fear the wolves in our midst.
-Jesus promises to never leave our side, and equipped with the Gospel teachings to serve as our road map and the Sacraments to serve as our armor, we can be sure that we will always know the way and that we will always be protected along the way.
+There is no need to fear the wolves in our midst, for Jesus promises to never leave our side.
+Equipped with the Gospel teachings to serve as our road map and the Sacraments to serve as our armor, we can be sure that we will always know the way and that we will always be protected along that way.